anabear/Huzzah/README.md

 ### Design Choices

 * **Fonts chosen**: Open Sans and Source Sans Pro - as I want the text to be easy to read on all devices, provide a consistent content through the game, and the main focus to be the game and not the fonts.
-I will also use 'Caesar Dressing' for the navigation title, as this font is the one used on the logo.
+I will also use 'Caesar Dressing' for the title, as this font is the one used on the logo.

 * **Colours chosen**: I will use a combination of 4 colours across the website pages: teal, wheat, dark golden, and dark grey.